Cathy Katin-Grazzini

 Cook the Soup

-Heat a large stainless soup pot with a heavy bottom over a medium-low flame for 1-2 minutes before adding the shallots or onions, sweating them for a few minutes until they soften.
+• Heat a large stainless soup pot with a heavy bottom on medium-low for 1 to 2 minutes.
+Add the shallots or onions, lower the heat, cover the pot, and sweat them for a few minutes until they soften and release their liquid.

-Add a tablespoon of the ground spice blend and the minced garlic, ginger, and green chili, stirring.
-If the mix is dry, add a little broth.
+• Add a tablespoon of the ground spice blend together with the minced garlic, ginger, and green chili, stirring.
+If the mix is dry, add a spoonful or two of the hot broth.

-Cook for a minute and then add the cauliflower florets with enough of the veggie broth or pot liquor to almost cover the cauliflower.
+• Cook for a minute and then add the cauliflower florets with enough of the hot broth to almost cover the cauliflower.
 Cover and cook over medium heat for a few minutes, just until the cauliflower is cooked but still firm and intact.

-Incorporate the blended dal, stirring, adding broth if you need it to create a creamy consistency.
-Cook for 5 minutes on a gentle simmer, stirring to prevent sticking.
+• Stir in the blended dal, stirring, adding broth if necessary to create a creamy consistency.
+Cook for 5 minutes on a gentle simmer, stirring to prevent it from sticking.

-Add 2 teaspoons of amchur.
-Add 3 tablespoons of the miso.
-Taste and correct seasonings as suits your tastes, adding more amchur for its sourness, cayenne for heat, the spice blend if you can’t perceive it, or miso.
+• Dissolve 3 tablespoons of the miso in a few tablespoons of the hot soup.
+Then add it back to the pot and stir it well to flavor the soup.
+Taste and correct seasonings to suit your tastes, adding more amchur for its sourness, cayenne for heat, the spice blend if it is too faint, or more miso.
 You should perceive a symphony of flavors though none should dominate.

-Serve hot in warmed bowls.
+• Serve the soup hot in warmed bowls.
 Garnish with a sprinkle of paprika or cayenne, and a spoonful of diced tomato and scallion/shallot/onion for a delightful meal.

 bottom of page